mbernste/mbernste.github.io/_posts/2023-07-08-determinants_formula.md

 Interpreting the sign of the determinant
 ----------------------------------------

-So far, we have shown how the absolute value of the determinant of a matrix captures the volume of the parallelopiped formed by that matrix's columns; however, we have glossed over the fact that this interpretation of the determinant requires taking its absolute value.
+So far, we have discussed how the absolute value of the determinant of a matrix captures the volume of the parallelopiped formed by that matrix's columns; however, we have glossed over the fact that this interpretation of the determinant requires taking its absolute value.
 What does the sign of the determinant capture?
 If determinants capture volume, then how can it be negative (intuitively, volume is only a positive quantity)?

 It turns out that the sign of the determinant captures something else about a matrix's linear transformation other than how much it grows or shrinks space: it captures whether or not a matrix "inverts" space.
 That is, a matrix with a positive determinant will maintain the orientation of vectors in the original space relative to one another, but a matrix with a negative determinant will invert their orientation.